Catalogue: Adult Program

 Students will participate in the book borrowing plan.
 Students will be issued a textbook prior to each course start and must return the textbook once the course is completed.
 Students may purchase new textbooks at a rate charged for all new textbooks or purchase books that have been used multiple time at a rate charged for used textbooks.
 A maximum of two classes' textbooks can be signed out to the student.
 In the event a student requests textbooks for any classes beyond the two class maximum, no further textbooks will be issued until a return is initiated.

-Graduate Teacher Education, M.P.A., and PACE students should contact the student accounts office in Student Financial Planning located on the first floor of Preston Hall.
+Jackson adult and graduate students should contact the student accounts office in Student Financial Planning located on the first floor of Preston Hall.

-Atlanta, Chattanooga, Houston, Memphis, and Orlando students can contact the Office of Student Financial Planning concerning their tuition accounts toll-free at 1-800-960-5940 and ask for Student Financial Planning.
+Atlanta, Chattanooga, Dalton, Desoto, Houston, Memphis, and Orlando students can contact the Office of Student Financial Planning concerning their tuition accounts toll-free at 1-800-960-5940 and ask for Student Financial Planning.

 Writing Center (Jackson Campus)

-The mathematics lab is available to help students with math skills.
-The lab is in operation during the fall and spring semesters.
-Hours of operation vary with each semester, but are posted throughout the campus.
+The writing center is available to help students with composition, reading comprehension, note-taking and research/study skills.
+The writing center is in operation during the fall and spring semesters.
+Hours of operation vary with each semester but are posted throughout the campus.
 The center is not open during the summer months.
-Students may come by during regular business hours, or they may call 968-8710 to schedule an appointment.
+Students may come by during regular business hours, or they may call (601) 968-5916 to schedule an appointment.
 Individual tutors are available at branch campuses.

 Mathematics Lab (Jackson Campus)